isaacblum/412penn.com/house-rules.md

 * Cameras face outside areas only
 * They do **not monitor inside**
 * Audio may be recorded
 * Not monitored unless there is a safety concern
+* Cameras are used solely for security purposes in accordance with applicable privacy laws

 📷 You can request screenshots of camera angles by providing your phone number.